BoringStocks/StonkScraper/README.md

 # __StonkScraper__
+This API is a WIP.
+Check back often for new features!<br>
 [See a live implementation here!](https://boringstocks.live/)

 `StonkScraper` is a lightweight API that scrapes Yahoo's financial pages for a defined stock index.
 It is minimal by design but returns most of the data that the average daytrader would require to decide whether to buy or sell GME.